Lifelong Intentional Faith Exploration (L.I.F.E.) for Children and Adults

 Spiritual Practice

-- a daily individual spiritual practice (prayer or meditation, reading for discernment, etc.)
+- daily individual spiritual practice (prayer or meditation, reading for discernment, etc.)

 - a weekly communal worship (our Sunday morning worship service)